Updated March 31, 2026

 - Commercial auto liability minimums in Kansas are $25,000/$50,000/$25,000, which matters if your firm uses vehicles for site visits or project travel.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so lease-ready documentation is often part of the buying process.
+- Most commercial leases in Kansas require proof of general liability coverage, so lease-ready documentation is often part of the buying process.

 - Engineering firms should confirm professional liability insurance for engineers in Kansas when contracts require coverage for professional errors, omissions, or legal defense.